nitrictech/docs/docs/reference/nodejs/v0/api/api-route-all.md

 ---
 title: Node.js - api.route.all()
-description: Register a single handler for all HTTP Methods (GET, POST, PUT, DELETE, PATCH) on the route.
+description: Reference for Nitric's Node.js library - Register a single handler for all HTTP Methods (GET, POST, PUT, DELETE, PATCH) on the route.
 ---

 Register a single handler for all HTTP Methods (GET, POST, PUT, DELETE, PATCH) on the route.